woman sleeping comfortably

 It is also a powerful antioxidant and free radical scavenger that is twice as active as vitamin E [14].
 Through complex signaling processes via its receptors, melatonin promotes the expression of antioxidant enzymes such as superoxide dismutase, glutathione peroxidase, and catalase among others [13,15].

 In response to darkness, the pineal gland commences melatonin production, whereas light exposure causes this process to slow or cease.
-Exposure to room light before bed suppresses the onset of melatonin and shortens its duration [16].
-This is all regulated by the suprachiasmatic nucleus in your hypothalamus.
-If you’re a practitioner, you can learn more about this in the chronobiology module in the Essential Certification of Health Optimization Medicine and Practice at homehope.org.
+Exposure to light before bed suppresses the onset of melatonin and shortens its duration [16].
+This is regulated by the suprachiasmatic nucleus in the hypothalamus.
+If you are a practitioner, learn more in the Chronobiology module in the Essential Certification of Health Optimization Medicine and Practice at homehope.org.

 Melatonin is also directly produced in the mitochondria, the energy factories of the cell, and influences glucose metabolism.
 In fact, the pineal gland only produces around 5% of the total melatonin in the body [17].